tonyblundell/korma/README.md

             'title__contains' => 'jQuery'
         ));

-Returns all books about Javascript OR jQuery.
+Returns all that have Javascript *OR* jQuery in the title.

 ## Creating And Saving Instances